Suit Style - Steamer, Springsuit, Somewhere in the middle?

 MT - A longer M sizing suit for your longer than average human

-LS - shorter L sizing suit for your shorter than average human
+LS - A shorter L sizing suit for your shorter than average human

 L - Standard XL sizing suit for your average human